skip to content

 The course includes intensive fieldwork training in the first year, a research period of 12 to 18 months, and a further year for writing the dissertation (a maximum of four years is allowed in total).
 Students work under the guidance of a principal Supervisor and a Faculty Advisor, and the Department also provides compulsory training and specialist seminars which students are expected to attend.
 Opportunities are available for teaching practice for senior PhD students.

 The PhD course consists in the first place of nine months training in research issues and methods culminating in the preparation of a research proposal.
-This training can either be undertaken through the nine-month (three-term) Pre-Fieldwork Course or through the one-year MRes in Social Anthropology.
+This training can be undertaken through the nine-month (three-term) Pre-Fieldwork Course.
 Students undertaking the PhD Pre-Fieldwork Course can expect to leave for field research at the end of their third term (June-July).
-Those undertaking the MRes course can expect to leave for fieldwork in their fourth term (October-December).

 For information on postgraduate supervision and facilities see the Supervision and Facilities page.